prakharraj1302/LeeTracker-Android-App/README.md

 ## Features

 - **Personalized Notifications**: Receive real-time notifications whenever your friends submit solutions on LeetCode, creating a sense of friendly competition and motivation.

-- **Progress Tracking**: Visualize your coding journey with interactive progress graphs.
-Monitor your performance and compare it with your friends' achievements.

 - **Engaging User Interface**: A user-friendly interface with Material Design elements ensures an intuitive and enjoyable user experience.

 ## Installation